convotgl/CS203A2/README.md

 Node.js (v14.x or higher) <br/>
 npm (v6.x or higher) <br/>
 ### Personal Trello API Key and Token <br/>
-Make sure to change this to your personal Trello API and token in the trelloService.js file, to link the app to your personal Trello account. <br/>
+Make sure to change the following to your personal Trello API and token in the trelloService.js file, to link the app to your personal Trello account.
+(The API key and token must be within the quotation marks.) <br/>
 ![User API Example Image](webapp/images/userApiExample.png)

 ## Installation